 In general, in order to make a personal injury claim, it is necessary to prove that the injury was caused by the negligence or wrongful act of another person or entity and the injury resulted in some sort of loss or damage.

-Personal injury claim types our solicitors manage
+Personal injury claim types

 Our team of experienced Personal Injury Claim Solicitors at Coleman Legal continuously educates themselves on all aspects of personal injury claims.

 Serious injury claim

 - Head & Brain Injury

 - Back & Spinal Injury

 - Neurological Damage

 Road traffic accident claim

 - Motorcycle Accident Claim